clausecker/dobutsu/README.md

 This is a software that plays [Dōbutsu shōgi]&#x20;(動物将棋).
 It works by generating a table of all possible board configurations and is capable of always choosing the best possible move.
-The software is unfinished, so far there is a program `bestmove` that can tell you what the best move from a given board configuration is.
-Eventually there is going to be an interactive Dōbutsu shōgi AI with configurable strength.
+The software is unfinished, eventually there is going to be an interactive Dōbutsu shōgi AI with configurable strength and an xboard compatible interface.

-Below you can find some explanations for the input and output formats used by `bestmove`.
-All of this is subject to change.
+All of the following documentation is subject to change.

 How to build the software
 =========================